Having a balanced diet is important for all of us, and yet the pace of modern life can sometimes get in the way of your best nutritional intentions.

 Some foods are so rich in nutritional value that they are referred to by experts as ‘superfoods’, and while this might sound a little like marketing jargon, it actually has its basis in solid research, although balance at mealtimes is most important of all.

 There are a whole host of ingredients that either fall into this category or are very close to qualifying for the somewhat loose definition that superfood is credited with.
-This includes broccoli, blueberries, bell peppers, avocados, chard, kale, spinach and so many more fruits and vegetables.
+This, according to HealthCanal, includes broccoli, blueberries, bell peppers, avocados, chard, kale, spinach and so many more fruits and vegetables.

 Many of these foods are delicious in their own right, and can be integrated into your meal plans if you wish, or even used in smoothies if you want to find a seriously efficient way to eat healthier.